-A. Use the Landscape Tools Swidget to check the landscape under the "Add to Map" tab.
-This adds the land-scape to the map and the map's Layer List
+A. Use the Landscape Tools widget to check the landscape under the "Add to Map" tab.
+This adds the landscape to the map and the map's Layer List widget.

-B. Open the Layer List widget, ensure your landscape is checked, and view the landscape layers by clicking the drop-down arrow to the left of the check-box.
+- B. Open the Layer List widget, ensure your landscape is checked, and view the land-scape layers by clicking the drop-down arrow to the left of the checkbox.
 You can check and uncheck the landscape layers to view.
-You'll want to look at the fuel models to make sure they correspond to what you're seeing on the ground in this area, so ensure the box is checked.

-- C. View the legend for each layer by clicking the drop-down arrow to the left of the checkbox for that layer.
+You'll want to look at the fuel models to make sure they correspond to what you're seeing on the ground in this area, so ensure the box is checked. - C. View the legend for each layer by clicking the drop-down arrow to the left of the checkbox for that layer.
 In this case, check the box next to "Fuel Models", then click on the arrow to the left of the checkbox to drop-down to the Fuel Model layer legend. - D. Click the Identify widget in the upper right corner of the page to view more information for each pixel.
-Select the layer to view (North Selkirk CFLRP LF2014 Un), then click on the landscape in an area you'd like to know more about.
+Select the layer to view (North Selkirk CFLRP LF23 UnEd), then click on the landscape in an area you'd like to know more about.
 The Identify dialogue populates with the landscape information for this pixel.
 For example, by clicking you can see that the dark green pixels on the map correspond to areas of Fuel Model 165 (TU5).
 Continue examining various areas of interest on the landscape to learn more about what fuel-models are present and where.
-Notice that all of the landscape with the Identify widget, not just the characteristic you specified in your Layer List.
+Notice that all of the landscape characteristics come up in the identify box when you click on the landscape with the Identify widget, not just the characteristic you specified in the Layer List widget.